-In a digital age, any brand who champions word of mouth but refuses to embrace social media is going no where.
+In the digital age, brands that don’t acknowledge and embrace the power of social media aren’t achieving WOM.
+Being able to converse and engage with followers converts non-buyer into buyers after building a solid foundation of trust.
 Social media allows us to cultivate a lasting, positive experience for customers, fans and followers.
-Unlike other forms of marketing it allows us to approach those most important to us with timely, relevant and engaging messages - positioned in the right place, at the right time and in the appropriate tone.
+Unlike other forms of marketing, it allows us to approach those most important to us with timely, relevant and engaging messages.
+WOM positions information in the right place, at the right time and in the appropriate tone.

 Positive engagement with a customer could result in a tweet or retweet to say thank you.
-Similarly, when a customer feels they have been done a disservice they will pull no punches when they jump online to rant about it.
-The trick is being ready and open to all feedback and suitably prepared to get the most out of each and every possible scenario.
+Similarly, when a customer negatively about a situation social media is where they will go to talk about it.
+The trick is being ready and open to all feedback.
+As well as, suitably prepared to get the most out of each possible scenario.

 You can never please everyone, that’s par for the course, but ask yourself this question; ‘Who would be best placed to deal with any negative sentiment received online?
 A business that has invested in its online presence and social media, or one that is averse to even going online in the first place?’.